-How To Use X-Plane for Flight Training at Home
+How To Use X-Plane For Real Flight Training at Home

 A Video Guide To Setting Up Your Own Personal Flight Simulator

 Are You Ready To Start Flying At Home?

 If you have thought about using home-based flight simulation to sharpen your skills, maintain proficiency, or maybe just have some fun, you aren’t alone.
 In a recent survey we conducted with over 11,000 pilots responding, 24% of pilots are already using simulators, and 38% of pilots who are not yet using a home-based simulator for training would like to.
 That is a much higher number than we expected.